 Team

-Brenda McChesney co-founded the National Family Support Network in 2011 and served as its co-chair until 2017.
+Brenda McChesney co-founded the National Family Support Network in 2011 and served as its co-chair until 2017, and Associate Director from 2023-2024.
 She has dedicated over 25 years to spearheading transformative family support movements at the local, state, and national levels.
 She has extensive leadership experience in the non-profit sector, philanthropic sector, and as an entrepreneur and wellness expert.
 Throughout her career, she has driven exponential growth and excellence in the field of family support by establishing strategic partnerships, shaping collaborative initiatives, developing innovative fee-for-service models, and creating impactful training and technical assistance programs for networks, non-profits, family support staff, children, and families.

 Her work in the family support field began as a doula and lactation educator in Bakersfield, California.
 Upon moving to La Veta, Colorado in 2002, she founded Healthy Beginnings of Southern Colorado, providing pre and postnatal family support services for underserved communities.
 She went on to serve as a Program Director overseeing youth initiatives in Huerfano and Las Animas Counties, providing training for teachers, school administrators, parents, and K-12 students across an array of prevention-based initiatives.